AndroiDevOfficial/SholoGuti/README.md

 2. [ ] **Matching IDs**: Check that all product IDs registered on Google Console correspond to the exact spelling of package ids parsed from your raw GitHub JSON.
 3. [ ] **Play Store Listing**: Ensure you have uploaded at least 4 screenshots, a high-res app icon ($512 \times 512$), and a feature graphic ($1024 \times 500$).
 4. [ ] **Privacy Policy**: Add a valid privacy policy URL in your Store Presence dashboard (required for apps accessing the internet).
+5. [ ] **Policy & Support URLs**: Add the dynamic support, terms and privacy policy pages hosted on your landing page to the Google Play Store Console settings.

 ---